Tell Congress to Pass the Captive Primate Safety Act

 Take Action

-Please join Species Unite in calling on Congress to meet the moment by passing the Captive Primate Safety Act (S.4206 / H.R.8164).
+Please join Species Unite in calling on Congress to pass the Captive Primate Safety Act.

 Further action: